VesnaPop-Dimitrijoska/ML-Regression-Model-Airline-Delay/README.md

   10. Recommendations for future improvement
 #
 # Project Description:
-Project Machine Learning Regression Model on Airline Delay dataset.
-I'm using Exploratory Data Analysis, Data Preprocessing, Regression modeling with a pipeline and hyperparameter optimization using Baseline models, TPOT, Random search and Grid search.
+The following project is Machine Learning Regression Model on Airline Delay dataset.
+I'm using Exploratory Data Analysis, preprocessing and engineering techniques to prepare data for modeling.
+I'm using Regression models with pipeline and hyperparameter optimization.
+I'm comaparing Baseline models with TPOT, Random search and Grid search optimization techniques.
 Airline Delay dataset was taken from Kaggle: https://www.kaggle.com/datasets/giovamata/airlinedelaycauses

 There were 5 delay columns which I combined into one column by adding them up.
 This is the new target.